zupo/peps/pep-0xxx.rst

             The returned SSL socket is tied to the context, its settings and certificates.

+            The parameter ``server_hostname`` specifies the hostname of the service which we are connecting to.
+This allows a single server to host multiple SSL-based services with distinct certificates, quite similarly to HTTP virtual hosts.
+This is also used to validate the TLS certificate for the given hostname.
+If hostname validation is not desired, then pass ``None`` for this parameter.

             The parameter ``auto_handshake`` specifies whether to do the SSL handshake automatically after doing a ``socket.connect()``, or whether the application program will call it explicitly, by